 Prepare the strawberry jam.
 Add strawberries, vanilla flavoring, and agave to a saucepan over low/medium heat and cook until strawberries release their juices and are soft.
 Use a fork to press down on the strawberries to speed up the process.
 Takes around 10 minutes.

 Remove cheesecake from oven, let cool and then add strawberry jam on top with extra sliced strawberries on top.
 For best taste – let sit and chill in the fridge for a few hours before serving.
+This will allow cheesecake to firm up even further.

 The strawberry cheesecake tastes even better the next day when aged in the fridge.